Water, sanitation and hygiene in emergencies

 UNICEF in action

-Guided by its Core Commitments for Children in Humanitarian Action (CCCs), UNICEF responds directly to emergencies by helping to protect and restore water and sanitation supplies and to promote safe hygiene practices.
+Guided by its Core Commitments for Children in Humanitarian Action (CCCs), UNICEF responds to emergencies by ensuring girls, boys and women have protected and reliable access to sufficient and safe water and sanitation and hygiene facilities.
+UNICEF commits to ensuring:

-In emergencies, UNICEF is also responsible for coordinating the overall emergency water, sanitation and hygiene response under the United Nations Inter-Agency Standing Committee cluster approach.
-In both of these roles, UNICEF is heavily involved in emergency preparedness planning, and in support to post-emergency reconstruction efforts.
+In these roles, UNICEF is heavily involved in emergency preparedness and planning, and in support to post-emergency reconstruction efforts.

 Results for children

 UNICEF’s long presence in the region, working alongside government and other partners, means that we are there before, during and after a crisis.

 During the Horn of Africa response, close to 4.9 million people were provided with an improved water source through newly constructed or rehabilitated sources of water, water treatment and trucking, and support to communal water systems.
 A similar number of people were reached through hand-washing and safe drinking water campaigns, as well as the distribution of soap and other hygiene items.
 Another key element to the WASH response was the prevention of outbreak of cholera and other acute watery diarrheal diseases.